 A new relationship…

 Like many of life's lessons, I didn't fully fall in line first time around.
 Once I'd arrived at this milestone, I made the mistake of getting complacent and before I knew it, I'd put on 3st.
 However, a new relationship gave me the motivation to reach my Goal Weight – and stay there.
 Anne was an old friend, but as 2013 unfolded, we realised what we felt for each other was something deeper.
-I didn't want to get involved with anyone while my weight was still unstable, so I went back to Weight Watchers in September 2013.
-A year later, and weighing nearly 15st less than I did at that first meeting, Anne and I moved in together.
+I didn't want to get involved with anyone while my weight was still unstable, so I went back to WW in September 2013.
+A year later, and weighing nearly 15st less than I did at that first Wellness Workshop, Anne and I moved in together.

 My biggest motivator…